MyCut-Commissions/mycut-support/README.md

-# mycut-support
+# My Cut Commissions Engine Support Repository

-Public issues, projects, documentation, and discussions for the MyCut Commissions engins
+This repository contains public issues, projects, and discussions for the MyCut Commissions engine.

+## Other Sites and Links

+* Home Page
+* Discord Support
+* Documentation
+* Roadmap